 - The Andromeda Strain: The titular entity adapts to any situation almost instantly and proves itself to be virtually unstoppable.
 Even able to feed off the energy of a nuclear blast.
 Though in the book it turns out that the infection is curable by hyperventilating, and it mutates into a benign form anyways.

 - Evolution: The basic bacteria that create the alien creatures are described as the most powerful life form.
 Of course, no one takes this seriously until one grows to the size of a city by absorbing vast amounts of napalm.
 It turns out to have the same Weaksauce Weakness as the rest of the aliens, though.
 Early drafts of the story went with something more like a giant psychic brain, but the writers decided a huge blob monster was more fun to fight.

 - Star Wars: It is heavily implied that Anakin Skywalker may have served as this, and that his creator was either Darth Plagueis and to a certain extent Darth Sidious (the latter apparently having manipulated the former into creating him among other things), or he was created directly by the Force itself.

 "Of all the monsters I have created, I still regard Darth Vader as something of a minor masterpiece.
 No, he was not an entirely alchemical creation, but he was my monster nevertheless.
 Even though he failed to live up to his full potential, there was much pleasure in transforming Anakin Skywalker from a bright-eyed, tousle-headed youth into the greatest Jedi killer of all time.
 Yes, he ultimately turned against his Master, as monsters sometimes do, but that was my fault, not his.
 Given the opportunity to create Vader again, I would, and with zeal."

-- In Series, Sil was the result of an experiment to create the perfect species.
+- In Species, Sil was the result of an experiment to create the perfect species.

 - The Alterien series.
 The Alteriens are superior versions of their immediate predecessors.
 The Alteriens have superhuman strength, speed, reflexes, senses, psychic powers and can manipulate energy at will.
 Furthermore, they can move through 4-dimensional space.